Skip to content

 After the surprise success of Fast Times at Ridgemont High, studios rushed several copycats into production.

-The plot sees Deborah Foreman as girl from the valley falls for Nicholas Cage, a new wave boy from the city, much to the dismay of her friends.
+The plot sees Deborah Foreman as a girl from the valley who falls for Nicolas Cage, a new wave boy from the city, much to the dismay of her friends.

 Unfortunately, the movie, like the stereotypical title character, simply doesn’t have much to it.
 It’s a love story where you don’t particularly care if the characters will end up together, because you already know they will.
 It’s a satire that has nothing to satirize except the way a few characters talk.
 It’s a sex comedy without the sex.

 It’s not all bad, however.
-The soundtrack is pretty good, the valley girl dialog is worth a chuckle, and Nicolas Cage has a moment or two of inspired weirdness, but that’s about it.
+The soundtrack is pretty good, the valley girl dialogue is worth a chuckle, and Nicolas Cage has a moment or two of inspired weirdness, but that’s about it.